-Richard Macrory is the author of Campaign 298: The First Afghan 1839-42 publishing on 25 August.
-In this blog he talks about his personal connection to the campaign, his research for this new book and the links between this 19th century conflict and the present day.
+Richard Macrory is the author of Campaign 298: The First Afghan War 1839-42 In the light of the current events in Afghanistan and the recent withdrawal of US and NATO forces in mind, in this updated blog he talks about his personal connection to the campaign, his research for the book and the links between this 19th century conflict and the present day.

 A British military invasion to secure regime change in a foreign country.
 Initial success in toppling the existing ruler but no proper planning of what to do once in occupation.
 Faulty intelligence that ignored the danger signals, and a failure to understand local politics.
 British forces sent with ill-suited equipment, compounded by economic squeezes from London.
 Confusion in lines of command between the political and the military, and several years later a mission that ended in humiliation and failure.